Angel Food Wall Rock Climbing

 |RAIN AND WET ROCK The sandstone in Red Rocks is fragile and is very easily damaged when it is wet.
 MORE INFO >>>|

 A 500' wall with an easy approach that features mostly moderate multi-pitch routes.
 The wall faces northeast and goes into the shade before noon.

 Park at White Rock Spring, a trailhead on the loop road a couple of miles past the Sandstone Quarry accessed by a short dirt road on the right.

 Follow a good trail towards the wall.
 A climbers trail cuts right near where the stream below the wall intersects with the one coming down from the spring.
 The approach is an easy 30 minutes.

 Descend all routes by scrambling southwest over the rib of rock behind the top of Tunnel Vision and then down and left (southeast) in the gully behind the wall.
 A short rap or easy downclimb is needed at the start.
 The trail turns left out of the gully at the base of the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Angel Food Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Angel Food Wall: